 Expands the types of entities that may receive a noncompetitive Farm-to-School grant to purchase food produced or processed in Oregon to include Child and Adult Care Food Program center-based providers and Summer Food Service Program meal providers.
+Expands the usage of noncompetitive grant funds to include payment for costs incurred to identify food sources or to process food.
 Establishes a new competitive grant to encourage and sustain successful efforts to purchase or promote food produced or processed in-state.
-Expands the types of entities that may receive a competitive Farm-to-School grant for food-based, agriculture-based, or garden based educational activities to include Child and Adult Care Food Program center-based providers.
+Expands the types of entities that may receive a competitive Farm-to-School grant for food-based, agriculture-based, or garden-based educational activities to include Child and Adult Care Food Program center-based providers and in-state food producers including farmers, ranchers, and seafood harvesters.
 Directs the Oregon Department of Education (ODE) to evaluate the effectiveness of the Farm-to-School Grant Program, including economic impact, educational outcomes, health outcomes, and program administration.
-Directs ODE to enter into agreements with: state, regional, or community partners to provide technical assistance and resources; the Oregon Department of Agriculture (ODA) for ODA to train food producers and processors on the program process for product approval and to distribute funding for infrastructure, equipment, and incentives to sellers; and the Higher Education Coordinating Commission for the Oregon State University Extension Service to coordinate training, research, regional support, and resources for school districts and other entities.
-Appropriates \$8,500,000 from the General Fund to ODE.
-Declares emergency, effective on passage.
+Directs ODE to enter into agreements with state, regional, or community partners to provide technical assistance, training, and resources, and allows ODE to enter into agreements with these partners for the payment of administrative costs.
+Appropriates \$5 million from the General Fund to ODE, and specifies the following expenditures: \$3.799 million for procurement grants, \$898,000 for education grants, \$60,000 for the Farm-to-School Program impact evaluation, \$143,000 for technical assistance, training, and resources, and \$100,000 for administrative costs.
+Declares emergency, and takes effect on July 1, 2019.